DesertBoss/SandSpace/README.md

 ## Recommendations
 - If you are running the mod for the first time and want to load a save, restart the game after loading.
 - If you want to start a new game, then after entering the global map, save and restart the game.
-- These actions are needed to unlock all mod settings.
+- These actions are done once and are required to unlock all mod settings.
+- All mod settings are desirable to do in the main menu.

 ## License
 MIT